influxdata/docs-v2/content/influxdb/cloud-serverless/get-started/write.md

     }
     ```

-    The `Program` class shares the same `InfluxDBv3` namespace as the `Write` class you defined in the preceding step
+    The `Program` class shares the same `InfluxDBv3` namespace as the `Write`
-    and defines a `Main()` function that calls `Write.WriteLineProtocol()`.
+    class you defined in the preceding step and defines a `Main()` function that
-    The `dotnet` CLI recognizes `Program.Main()` as the entry point for your program.
+    calls `Write.WriteLineProtocol()`.
+The `dotnet` CLI recognizes
+    `Program.Main()` as the entry point for your program.

-7. To build and execute the program and write the line protocol to your {{% product-name %}} bucket, enter the following command in your terminal:
+7. To build and execute the program and write the line protocol to your
+    {{% product-name %}} bucket, enter the following command in your terminal:

     <!--pytest.mark.skip-->

     ```sh
     dotnet run
     ```

+If successful, the output is the success message; otherwise, error details and
+the failure message.

 <!---------------------------- END C# CONTENT --------------------------->
 {{% /influxdb/custom-timestamps %}}